The Best Ways to Dry Compressed AirLast updated on: June 10th, 2020 at: 10:24 am

 Remember to consider the capacity (CFM rating) and the pressure (PSIG) of your air compressor.
 You must choose the right size for your compressed air drying system.
 It should be the correct size for your air compressor and application.

-Desiccant air dryers with two towers will regenerate the desiccant in various ways, so this is also something to analyze as your operating costs will be greatly affected depending on from where the energy is coming.
+Desiccant air dryers with two towers will regenerate the desiccant in various ways, so this is also something to analyze as your operating costs will be significantly affected depending on where the energy is coming from.

 How to Keep Moisture out of Your Air Compressor

 Because the air compression and filtering process results in natural moisture, it is not possible to prevent all moisture from getting into your air compressor.
 However, there are a few steps you can take to prevent excess moisture from building up and keep your compressor as dry as possible: